 Assets and liabilities of subsidiaries operating outside the United States with a functional currency other than the U.S. Dollar are translated into U.S. Dollars using year-end exchange rates.
 Sales, costs, and expenses are translated at the average exchange rates in effect during the year.
 Foreign currency translation gains and losses are included as a component of Accumulated other comprehensive income (loss).
-For subsidiaries operating in highly inflationary environments, inventories and property, plant and equipment, including related expenses, are remeasured at the exchange rates.
+For subsidiaries operating in highly inflationary environments, inventories and property, plant and equipment, including related expenses, are remeasured at the exchange rate in effect on the date the assets were acquired, while monetary assets and liabilities are remeasured at year-end exchange rates.
 Remeasurement adjustments for these subsidiaries are included in earnings.